ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 Attributes are part of the configuration, and can be set individually.
 You assign a unique key to each attribute, define description, data type and length.
 The available data types are `string`, `integer`, `floating-point`, `date` and `catalog`.
 Catalog entries also have attributes and form a fifth group, although they are not an explicit entity.

 The unique key is important, as it has the purpose of an identifier for PiWeb to identify different attributes.
-The measurement date as an example has the key K4.
+The time/date attribute as an example has the key K4.
 PiWeb knows different important attributes and their keys, changing them is not advised.

 #### Important attributes
 To get a better understanding of important attributes, you can find some basic information below: